Vonage/vonage-php-sdk-core/README.md

 Usage
 -----

-If you're using composer, make sure the autoloader is included in your project's bootstrap file:
+If you're using Composer, make sure the autoloader is included in your project's bootstrap file:

 ```php
 require_once "vendor/autoload.php";